 The cheapest car insurance in Maine

 Cheap insurance in Maine is available, including with the most popular national carriers.
-Here is a snapshot of the premiums you can expect for minimum to full coverage.
+Here is a snapshot of the premiums you can expect for minimum to full coverage from companies chosen by market share.

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|